gigasquid/gigasquid.github.io/source/_posts/2016-03-16-kolmogorov-uspensky-machine.markdown

 ## What is a Kolmogorov-Uspensky machine?

-The first thing I found is that the Kolmogorov-Uspensky machine, (also referred to as KUM), is very similar to the [Turning machine](https://en.wikipedia.org/wiki/Turing_machine).
+The first thing I found is that the Kolmogorov-Uspensky machine, (also referred to as KUM), is very similar to the [Turing machine](https://en.wikipedia.org/wiki/Turing_machine).
 In fact, it shares the same computational class of being Turing-complete.

 {% img https://upload.wikimedia.org/wikipedia/commons/thumb/a/a2/Turing_machine_2b.svg/320px-Turing_machine_2b.svg.png %}